rohan843/cybersecurity-notes/README.md

 ### Key Impacts of Threats, Risk and Vulnerabilities

 1. **Financial Impact**: When an organization's assets are compromized in an attack, the financial consequences can be significant.
 These can include interrupted production and services, the cost to correct the issue, and fines if assets are compromized because of non-compliance with laws and regulations.
+2. **Identity Theft**: Storing any kind of personal data poses a risk to an organization.
+Sensitive data can include PII, which can be sold or leaked through the dark web.
+This is because the dark web provides a sense of secrecy, and threat actors may be able to sell data there without legal consequences.

 ## Layers of the Web